 Yes, if the digital copy of the article is owned by the library, we can send you a digital copy.
 If we get a digital copy of an article from another library, we can send you the digital copy with this limitation: You must physically print the article if you want to keep it; and stop using and discard the digital copy after 5 business days from first use.
 The digital copy must not be stored, forwarded or distributed.
-(Source: C-42, section 30.2, subsection 5.02.)
-When we send an interlibrary loan copy to you, we will put a notice in the e-mail so you will know for which articles you must destroy the digital copy.
+(Source: C-42, section 30.2 (5.02).)
+When we send articles to you, we will put a notice in the email so you will know for which articles you must destroy the digital copy.

 Copyright Tip: The appropriate use of original images like cartoons or photographs can be complicated.
-For educational purposes, it is not an infringement of copyright to “display” the work, e.g. by overhead projection, but you are not allowed to “publish” the image by using it in your handouts or in any online reposting of your slides etc. It is probably best to get permission.
+For educational purposes, it is not an infringement of copyright to “display” the work, e.g. by overhead projection, but you are not allowed to “publish” the image by using it in your handouts or in any online reposting of your slides etc. It is best to get permission or find a free-to-use alternative.
 Visit the library’s guide on Using Images for resources and more information.
 Source: C-42, section 29.21; see also section 29.4(1).

 Yes, there are special exceptions in the Copyright Act that allow libraries to make copies in a different format or for preservation purposes.
 Source: C-42, section 30.1.

 Do not circumvent works with a digital lock.
 There are some specific exceptions in the Act for disabled clients, creating systems inter-operability, law enforcement, and encryption research.
 Source: C-42, section 41.1.